ardhynugroho/nginx-nap/docs/source/lab-setup.rst

 .. image:: img/topologi.jpeg

+*Client* node
-- *Client* node will be used as jump host and test client.
+  This node will be used as jump host and test client.
 It uses RDP protocol to access.

+*App* node
-- *App* node is where the test application will be hosted.
+  The place where the test application will be hosted.
 The test app is micro-services based hence *k3s* cluster installed in this node.

 Your Deployment
 ----